 - You may not spam or flood with multiple posts the game chat or the official Web features.

-- You may not impersonate any Dungeons&Dragons Online Support Staff member or other Turbine, Inc. employee, past or present.
+- You may not impersonate any Dungeons&Dragons Online Support Staff member or other Standing Stone Games, LLC. employee, past or present.

 - You may not violate any local, state, national, or international laws or regulations.